cs4110/2016fa-web/src/syllabus.md

 ## Exams

 There will be a midterm exam and a final exam.

-TK
+See the [course schedule][schedule].

-Makeup exams must be scheduled within the first two weeks of class.
+Makeup exams must be scheduled within the first three weeks of class.
 Check the schedule now to see if you have a conflict with another class and contact the instructor immediately to reschedule.

 # Policies